LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/ccomcritseclock-class.md

 #### <a name="parameters"></a>Paramètres
  *TLock*
- Objet à être verrouillé et déverrouillé.
+ Objet à être verrouillées et déverrouillées.

 ## <a name="members"></a>Membres